oasci/pitt-biosc1540-2024s/biosc1540/assessments/checkpoints/cadd/index.md

 ## Docking

 Perform docking simulations for each molecule in your library using [MolModa][molmoda].

-If needed, review and adjust the software's default settings for docking parameters (search space, flexibility, etc.).
+!!! warning

+    Change the exhaustiveness parameter to `2` and only dock around 10 compounds at a time.
+    You can change which molecules to dock by hiding the ones you are not docking on the navigation menu on the left.

 Once the docking setup is complete, initiate the docking simulation.
 The software will calculate the interaction between each ligand molecule in your library and the protein structure.
 After the docking run finishes, the software will provide results for each ligand-protein complex.

 **Questions**